Jake30123/jake-hamilton-portfolio/_portfolio2/project0.md

 ##### Design Process
 Before this project, I had never designed a PCB.
 I had experience with circuits and wiring, but never a full PCB from scratch.
 I broke down this problem into three sections: Mechanical Fit, Electrical Functionality, and Design Quality.

 Above all, my design needed to fit the accumulator segments; without this fit, the board was obsolete.
-To ensure this, I got a DXF board outline file from the Accumulator team and we discussed which parts of the outline could be changed and which could not.
+To ensure this, I got a DXF board outline file from the Accumulator team, and we discussed which parts of the outline could be changed and which could not.

 <img src="assets/img/pt/ptv1.png" alt="Version 1 of the PCB board outline CAD drawing" width="75%" /><br>
 *The original board outline at the start of the project.*

 After about an hour of looking at this design, I was convinced it would not work well.
 I would have had to place the thermistors offset from the negative terminal, which would have required extensive use of thermal compound to connect them thermally to the cells.
-I went back to the Accumulator team and suggested adding small bridges in the middle of the gaps to place the thermistors on.
+I went back to the Accumulator team, and suggested adding small bridges in the middle of the gaps to place the thermistors on.
 After a quick meeting with our electrical and mechanical leads, we decided it was feasible and came up with a v2 design.

 <img src="assets/img/pt/ptv2.png" alt="Version 2 of the PCB board outline with bridges for thermistors" width="75%" /><br>
 *Board outline v2.*